-To obtain the specific IPs used for the CNAM Subscribe Service, please reach out to your Implementation Specialist, if you are currently working with one.
-If not, please open a support ticket at Bandwidth.com/support.
+To obtain the specific IPs used for the CNAM Subscribe Service, please reach out to your Implementation Specialist, if you're currently working with one.
+If not, please open a support ticket.

-Subscribe/Notify consists of 2 SIP transactions.
-The requestor sends a Subscribe request to initiate a CNAM DIP and Bandwidth responds with a message indicating the status of the request to complete the initial transaction.
-Bandwidth then sends a Notify message in the opposite direction with the CNAM information and the customer responds with a message to indicate acceptance of the message containing the CNAM information.
-The signaling flow is depicted below.
+SUBSCRIBE - NOTIFY consists of 2 SIP transactions.
+The requestor sends a SUBSCRIBE request to initiate a CNAM DIP and Bandwidth responds with a message indicating the status of the request to complete the initial transaction.
+Bandwidth then sends a NOTIFY message in the opposite direction with the CNAM information and the customer responds with a message to indicate acceptance of the message containing the CNAM information.
+Here's what the signaling flow looks like:

-Note: There is a possibility in some cases that the NOTIFY message is received before the 200 OK response to the initial SUBSCRIBE.
+Note: There's a possibility in some cases that the NOTIFY message is received before the 200 OK response to the initial SUBSCRIBE.
 This is as described in RFC 3265 Session Initiation Protocol (SIP)-Specific Event Notification.

 SUBSCRIBE sip:Bandwidth SIP/2.0